junxit/us-congress-bills-114/bill.md

   >   - **(I)** in the case of any taxpayer other than a C corporation, 15 percent of the taxpayer’s aggregate net income for such taxable year from all trades or businesses from which such contributions were made for such year, computed without regard to this section, and
   >   - **(II)** in the case of a C corporation, 15 percent of taxable income (as defined in subsection (b)(2)(D)).
   > - **(iii)** *Rules related to limitation*
-  >   - **(I)** *Carryover* If such aggregate amount exceeds the limitation imposed under clause (ii), such excess shall be treated (in a manner consistent with the rules of subsection (d)) as a charitable contribution described in clause (i) in each of the 5 succeeding years in order of time.
+  >   - **(I)** *Carryover* If such aggregate amount exceeds the limitation imposed under clause (ii), such excess shall be treated (in a manner consistent with the rules of subsection (d)) as a charitable contribution described in clause (i) in each of the 5 succeeding taxable years in order of time.
   >   - **(II)** *Coordination with overall corporate limitation* In the case of any charitable contribution allowable under clause (ii)(II), subsection (b)(2)(A) shall not apply to such contribution, but the limitation imposed by such subsection shall be reduced (but not below zero) by the aggregate amount of such contributions.
 For purposes of subsection (b)(2)(B), such contributions shall be treated as allowable under subsection (b)(2)(A).

 - **(c)** *Determination of basis for certain taxpayers* Section 170(e)(3)(C) of such Code, as amended by subsections (a) and (b), is amended by adding at the end the following new clause: